How to Make Your Truck More Fuel Efficient

 In addition to wheel covers, there are many things you need to pay attention to when it comes to your tires in order to improve fuel efficiency.
 One thing drivers are beginning to do is move to wide-based tires instead of conventional dual rib tires.
 Wide-based tires may help increase overall MPG by up to 4% due to their lower rolling resistance.

-Keep in mind that if you decide to put new tires on your truck that it takes them approximately 35,000 to 50,000 miles before they are properly broken in.
+Keep in mind that if you decide to put new tires on your truck it takes them approximately 35,000 to 50,000 miles before they are properly broken in.
 This will be when you really begin to notice a change in your fuel efficiency.
-Tires that are properly worn-in can give up to a 7% increase in fuel economy.
+Tires that are properly worn can give up to a 7% increase in fuel economy.

 Make sure to also keep your tires properly inflated.
 Not only will it help keep you safe and prevent possible blowouts, but if every tire is underinflated by at least 10 psi, you will see a 1% reduction in your fuel economy.